NirmalyaLenka/crop-monitoring-system/troubleshooting.md

 ## The Pi Restarted and Monitoring Stopped

 By default, the monitor scripts do not restart automatically after a reboot or power interruption.
 For unattended long-term use, consider setting up a `systemd` service or a `cron @reboot` entry to automatically start your chosen plant monitor script (and the dashboard) whenever the Pi boots up.
-This is an intermediate Linux topic; search "run python script on raspberry pi boot systemd" for a full walkthrough once you are comfortable with the basics in this repository.
+This is an intermediate Linux topic; search "run python script on raspberry pi boot systemd" for a full walkthrough once you are comfortable with the basics in this repository,